Info Systems & Bus Analytics (ISBA)

 ISBA 4790 Machine Learning (4 semester hours)

 Machine Learning (ML) techniques, tools, and algorithms are extensively used in providing "predictive analytics" insight to businesses.
 In this course, students will acquire skills to build predictive models from a given dataset to answer certain predictive business questions and learn how to deploy such models in an IT environment.
 During this course, students will dive deep into the inner workings of a number of supervised and unsupervised ML algorithms, learn their computer implementations in platforms such as Python, R, or other similar technologies.
 Students will gain knowledge of the comparative strengths and weaknesses, and understand how to choose specific algorithms to solve different types of predictive problems.
 They will also learn topics such as feature engineering, dimensionality reduction, model performance evaluation, performance boosting and tuning.
-Prerequisites: BCOR 2710, BCOR 3750, and ISBA 3730 or CMSI 1010, all with a grade of C (2.0) or higher; or consent of instructor.
+Prerequisites: BCOR 2710, BCOR 3750, and ISBA 3730 or CMSI 1010, all with a grade of C (2.0) or higher; or permission of instructor.

 ISBA 4796 Capstone Proposal Development (1 semester hour)